esp-rs/book/src/tooling/espflash.md

 > #### A note on `espflash` and `cargo-espflash`.
 >
-> The `espflash` and `cargo-espflash` commands showed bellow, assume that version `2.0` or
+> The `espflash` and `cargo-espflash` commands shown below, assume that version `2.0` or
 > greater is installed.

 [esp-rs/espflash]: https://github.com/esp-rs/espflash

 ## cargo-espflash

-Provides a subcommand for `cargo` which handles cross-compilation and flashing.
+Provides a subcommand for `cargo` that handles cross-compilation and flashing.
 Note that this requires the unstable `build-std` cargo feature; for more information on this please refer to [the cargo documentation].

 See [Installation section of cargo-espflash README] for details on how to install it.